samskalicky/CoLoRaBLE/README.md

 <img src="logo/CoLoRaBLE.png" alt="CoLoRaBLE logo" width="200"/>

+## News
+- The CoLoRaBLE iOS App is now published in the Apple App Store!
+Check it out: https://apps.apple.com/us/app/colorable-code-for-lora-ble/id1575668696 and see a video demo of the app in action here: https://www.youtube.com/watch?v=ltvkS5mSGhw

 ## Applications
 I plan to build a few different project with this:
 - LoRa-based messaging app, use your iOS phone to send/receive messages over 915MHz (iOS Phone -BT-> ESP32 --> LoRa --> ESP32 -BT-> iOS Phone).
 Communicate when hiking or out of cellular range, share GPS coordinates & see friends on map